cinthiatengan/cinthiatengan/README.md

 ### <div align="center">Hi all!
 I'm Cinthia Tengan</div>

-- 👩‍💻 I've just Graduated in Generation Brasil Java Web Developer Bootcamp!
+- 👩‍💻 I'm a junior data engineer at Bees!

-- 📚 I’m currently learning more about Python3!
+- 📚 I’m currently learning doing a MBA in Data Engineer!

 - 📚 And having fun doing some python projects to test my skills.

 ***
 <div align="center">
-    I’m 31 years old, born and raised in Brazil.
+    I’m 32 years old, born and raised in Brazil.
 I really like to be in a change transition, seeking for new challenges, that's why even though I am a graduated geo scientist, I’m looking forward to the technology area.
 Because technology was always with me, since I was a little child when I used to enjoy spending lots of time playing video games and computer games like warcraft II,